Gallstones and gallbladder disease

 - Black stones form in the gallbladder and are the more common type of pigment stones in the United States.
-They are more likely to develop in people with hemolytic anemia (a relatively rare anemia in which red blood cells are broken down at an abnormally high rate) or cirrhosis (scarred liver).
+They are more likely to develop in people with hemolytic anemia (a relatively rare anemia in which red blood cells are broken down at an abnormally high rate) such as sickle cell anemia or thalassemia, or in people with cirrhosis (scarred liver).

-- Brown pigment stones are more common in Asian populations.
+- Brown pigment stones are more common in Asian populations, Native Americans, Inuits, and South and Central American native populations.
 They contain more cholesterol and calcium than black pigment stones and are more likely to occur in the bile ducts.
 Infection plays a role in the development of these stones.

 Mixed stones are stones composed of a mixture of cholesterol and pigment.

 Choledocholithiasis (Common Bile Duct Stones)

 Gallstones can also be present in the common bile duct, rather than the gallbladder.
 This condition is called choledocholithiasis.

 - In most cases, common bile duct stones are secondary (they form in the gallbladder and pass into the common duct).
 About 10% of patients having surgery for gallstones have common bile duct stones at the same time.

 - Less often, the stones form in the common duct itself.
 They are more likely to cause infection than secondary common duct stones.

 Gallbladder Diseases Without Stones (Acalculous Gallbladder Disease)Gallbladder disease can occur without stones, a condition called acalculous gallbladder disease.
 This refers to a condition in which a person has symptoms of gallbladder stones, yet there is no evidence of stones in the gallbladder or biliary tract.
 It can arise suddenly or be a